STOP Bad Therapy: Myths About Microaggressions

 Recently, 60 mostly White, mostly male scholars have objected to us calling out this racism to discredit our work and defend his legacy.
 I, for one, am tired of White men telling people of color what we feel and how it affects us.
 I am also tired of these same people trying to keep us ignorant about the facts.
 Did I mention that Scott Lilienfeld vigorously opposed educating people about microaggressions?
 Yup.

 I would prefer if we could all move on from Lilienfeld's embarrassing machinations, but unfortunately support for his racist work will just not die.
-As such, our lab has started a social media campaign called STOP Bad Therapy to draw attention to the harm that Scott Lilienfeld’s racist theories have caused in clinical care and to educate the public.
+As such, our lab has started a social media campaign called STOP Bad Therapy to draw attention to the harm that these racist theories have caused in clinical care and to educate the public.

 You can support this campaign by posting any of these images on social media with a link back to this web page at: https://www.mentalhealthdisparities.com/stop-bad-therapy.php